Alshehbazia hauthalii

-It is native to southern Chile and parts of Argentina.
+Alshehbazia hauthalii is a species of flowering plant belonging to the family Brassicaceae.
+It is a subshrub native to west-northwestern and southern Argentina and southern Chile.

+The species was first described as Eudema hauthalii by Ernst Friedrich Gilg and Reinhold Conrad Muschler in 1909.
+In 2015 it was placed in the new genus Alshehbazia as Alshehbazia hauthalii, published in Kew Bull.
+Vol.70 (Issue 4).

-The genus name of Alshehbazia is in honour of Ihsan Ali Al-Shehbaz, Ph.D. (born 1939 in Iraq) is an Iraqi American botanist who works as Adjunct Professor at University of Missouri-St. Louis and Senior Curator at Missouri Botanical Garden.
+The genus name of Alshehbazia is in honour of Ihsan Ali Al-Shehbaz, Ph.D. (born 1939 in Iraq) is an Iraqi American botanist who works as adjunct professor at University of Missouri-St. Louis and Senior Curator at Missouri Botanical Garden.
 The Latin specific epithet of hauthalii refers to Horst Hauthal (1913–2002) a former German ambassador.

-It was first described and published in Kew Bull.
-Vol.70 (Issue 4) in 2015.